CouncilofLorien/counciloflorien.github.io/docs/cards/L/lindion-the-oronin.md

 > Warrior Ally
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _**Unique.**_ Playable at Stone-circle.
 Tap Lindion the Oronion to cancel an Animal or Spider attack.
-Eagle-mounts can be played on his company regardless of their site or the presence of a diplomat. <br>_"The fays of the mountains pipe melodies that harmonize with wind and weather, pleasing to the ears of all creatures aloft on wings."_ ***---Kuduk Lore***
+Eagle-mounts can be played on his company regardless of their site or the presence of a diplomat. <br>_"The fays of the mountains pipe melodies that harmonize with wind and weather, pleasing to the ears of all creatures aloft on wings."_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【3/9】</div>